Horizons (Epcot): History

 The building stood unoccupied for well over a year as Disney decided between either relaunching the attraction (which would have required a new storyline and major building renovation and upgrades) or demolishing the building and creating a new attraction in its place.
-It was decided to build a new cutting-edge outer space-themed attraction, so the Horizons building was slowly torn down in July of 2000.
+It was decided to build a new cutting-edge outer space-themed attraction, so the Horizons building was gradually torn down in July of 2000.
 The demolition of the building marked the first time in Disney history that an entire ride building had to be demolished in preparation for a new attraction.
 Construction on Mission: SPACE began in late 2000 and the new attraction opened on August 15, 2003.

 Various props from Horizons used to be displayed around Walt Disney World and formerly in Walt Disney Studios Park at Disneyland Resort Paris.
 A display that featured the butler robot animatronic was set up in EPCOT: Creating the World of Tomorrow for Epcot's 25th anniversary.
 At Disney's Hollywood Studios, a few props were found in the warehouse of The Studio Tour.
 The mould for the desert hovercraft can be found hanging from the ceiling of a restaurant.
 At Walt Disney Studios Park, the desert hovercraft prop and sub pod were on display on the Backlot Tour.
 However, that attraction has since been replaced and the props are now missing.
 The McCall mural, The Prologue and the Promise, painted on canvas, was removed prior to demolition and its current whereabouts are unknown.
 Some artifacts from the attraction are in private collections.